 False positives performance

-Both the gene-level and transcript-level approaches to identifying DTU implemented in RATs achieved a median FP fraction <0.05 on our A. thaliana dataset, even with only three replicates per condition (Figure 2A).
-Higher replication results in both a reduction in the number of false positives and restricts the false positives to smaller effect sizes (Figure 2B).
+Both the gene-level and transcript-level approaches to identifying DTU implemented in RATs achieved a median FP fraction of <0.035 on the A. thaliana dataset, even with as few as three replicates per condition (Figure 2A).
+Higher replication results in both a reduction in the number of false positives and a restriction of the false positives to smaller effect sizes (Figure 2B).
 The gene-level and transcript-level approaches, however, have different strengths and weaknesses.
 Simultaneously utilizing the expression information across all the isoforms in a gene makes the gene-level test sensitive to smaller changes in relative expression, compared to testing transcripts individually, but it also makes the gene-level test more prone to false positives.
 Figure 2 shows that the gene-level test has a higher FP fraction than the transcript-level test, irrespective of replication level or effect size, although the two methods converge for highly replicated experiments or large effect sizes.
 Furthermore, the gene-level test only identifies the presence of a shift in the ratios of the isoforms belonging to the gene, without identifying which specific isoforms are affected.
 The transcript-level test, in contrast, directly identifies the specific isoforms whose proportions are changing and has fewer false positives than the gene-level test.
 However, considering each isoform independently requires a larger number of tests to be performed, thus resulting in a greater multiple testing penalty.